-Members of the IQVF REIT Board are not compensated solely for their service as Directors.
+As of the date of this Memorandum, Members of the IQVF REIT Board are not compensated solely for their service as Directors, although this policy is subject to change.
 Note, however, that Directors who are also employees may receive salaries as employees.